NickDeReus-ISU/DS-202-Final-Project/README.md

 Interestingly, young people between the ages of 1 and 24 see the opposite trend as all older age groups.
 Their greatest mortality rates occur during the three summer months, which correlates well with school scheduling.
-We hypothesize that this increase is due mostly due to accidents while student age people are out of school and unsupervised, but that is beyond the scope of this paper.
+We hypothesize that this increase is mostly due to accidents while students are out of school and unsupervised, but that is beyond the scope of this paper.

 We would also like to point out that in the regional breakdown, this increase in mortality for young people is much weaker in region 2 than